GoogleCloudPlatform/bigquery-utils/udfs/CONTRIBUTING.md

     *   `pip install -r udfs/tests/requirements.txt`

 1. Test your UDF by invoking the `run.sh` script and passing the name of the UDF in lower caps as an argument.
+The `run.sh` script will create BigQuery datasets in your GCP project in order to test your UDF, and will delete them when finished testing.

     *   `bash udfs/tests/run.sh url_parse`
         *   Note: If your UDF name exists in multiple directories, you can add